Offer and acceptance: Test of acceptance

 Acceptance is judged by an objective standard, based on the conduct of the offeree.
+The requirement of an objective perspective is important in cases where a party claims that an offer was not accepted and seeks to take advantage of the performance of the other party.
+Here, we can apply the test of whether a reasonable bystander (a "fly on the wall") would have perceived that the party has impliedly accepted the offer by conduct.

-(Some have argued that the old common law rule used a subjective perspective.
-Under this meeting of the minds theory of contract, a party could resist a claim of breach by proving that he had not be intended to be bound by the agreement.
+Some people have argued that the old common law rule used a subjective perspective.
+Under this meeting of the minds theory of contract, a party could resist a claim of breach by proving that he had not intended to be bound by the agreement.
 This is unsatisfactory, as one party has no way to know another's undisclosed intentions.
 One party can only act upon what the other party reveals objectively (Lucy V Zehmer, 196 Va 493 84 S.E.
 2d 516) to be his intent.
 Hence, an actual meeting of the minds is not required.
-Indeed, it has been argued that the "meeting of the minds" idea is entirely a modern error: 19th century judges spoke of "consensus ad idem" which modern teachers have wrongly translated as "meeting of minds" but actually means "agreement to the [same] thing".)
+Indeed, it has been argued that the "meeting of the minds" idea is entirely a modern error: 19th century judges spoke of consensus ad idem, which modern teachers have wrongly translated as "meeting of minds" but actually means "agreement to the [same] thing".

-The requirement of an objective perspective is important in cases where a party claims that an offer was not accepted and seeks to take advantage of the performance of the other party.
-Here, we can apply the test of whether a reasonable bystander (a "fly on the wall") would have perceived that the party has impliedly accepted the offer by conduct.